 2.6 You may be requested by the OBA to submit a copy of the evidence contained in your CPD Record Folder

 Audited practitioners will be required to submit to the Board evidence of their compliance with the Continuing Professional Development registration standard.
-Upon receipt of an audit notice, osteopaths will have 30 calendar days to supply evidence to the Board of their CPD compliance.

 03 The CPD requirements

 3.1 Who is required to undertake CPD?